Can Cats Have Dementia? Understanding Feline Cognitive Dysfunction in Older Cats

 Disorientation or seeming “confused”

 Some cats appear to get “stuck” in corners, pause in odd places, stare at walls, or hesitate in familiar rooms.
 You might see them wander as if they’ve forgotten where they were going.
-These changes can be distressing to watch, and they’re also a good reason to check in with your veterinarian—many conditions can cause similar outward behaviour.
+These changes can be distressing to watch, and they’re also a good reason to check in with your vet—many conditions can cause similar outward behaviour.

 Changes in social behaviour